How to Start a 501(c)(6) Organization [Complete Guide]

 2. Establish a member base

-Membership dues should make up a significant chunk of your budget as a 501c6, and the benefits to this are obvious.
+Membership dues should make up a significant chunk of your budget as a 501(c)(6), and the benefits of this are obvious.
 Membership dues can be monthly, quarterly, annually, or biannually.
 These dues are money your organization can count on and you can add it to your budget and financial planning at the beginning of your fiscal year.

 The trouble with many membership organizations is continuing to offer enough benefits to encourage membership and fund the organization.
 Often members will start out strong and simply disappear along with their dues.

 There are ways to encourage membership, though.
 By taking a few small steps, you can increase your membership and the dues that come with it.
-Before starting your own membership organization, check out the tips below and read more on How to Run a Successful Nonprofit Membership Program.
+Before starting your own membership organization, check out the tips below!

 2.1 Make it easy to sign up for membership.

-More and more people are getting their information, purchasing items, and making donations online.
-Hence, if you do not have an online membership application, you are missing out on a large group of potential members.
+An easy, online membership form will help you connect with more members.
 With Donorbox, you can create a customizable online membership application with your organization’s branding and membership options.
 Keep your application simple, so you do not overwhelm members before they sign up.

 2.2 Offer experiences and events that people can only get through membership.